-The following tables show the carrying amount of hedged items in a fair value hedge relationship and the component of the carrying amount related to accumulated FVHA adjustments.
+The following tables show the carrying amount of hedged items in a fair value hedge relationship and the component of the carrying amount related to accumulated fair value hedge accounting ('FVHA') adjustments.

 THE BANKING GROUP

-20 22 20 21
+2023 20 22

-\$ millions Carrying amount of hedged item Accumulated FVHA adjustment included in carrying amount Carrying amount of hedged item Accumulated FVHA adjustment included in carrying amount
+\$ millions amount of adjustment included Carrying amount of adjustm Carrying amount of adjustment included Carrying am Accumulated FVHA adjustment included in carrying amount

 Interest rate risk

-Investment securities 1,325 (57) 1,728 17
+Investment securities 2,585 (93) 1,325 (57)

-Loans 23,456 (343) 20,872 (52)
+Loans 24,417 (182) 23,456 (343)

-Debt issues (10,973) 1,052 (8,531) (54)
+Debt issues and loan capital (14,664) 1,006 (10,973) 1,052

-There were no accumulated FVHA adjustment losses (30 September 2021: \$3.75 million) included in the above carrying amounts relating to hedged items that have ceased to be adjusted for hedging gains and losses.
+There were no accumulated FVHA adjustments (30 September 2022: nil) included in the above carrying amounts relating to hedged items that have ceased to be adjusted for hedging gains and losses.